maldun/Python-HPC/source/Program.rst

-   would be wheels: There are big wheels, small wheels, wheels for snow etc. but they all share common properties that makes them wheels (For example they are all round, and break in a regular basis).
+   would be wheels: There are big wheels, small wheels, wheels for snow etc. but they all share common properties that makes them wheels (For example they are all round, and break on a regular basis).

 The good news are, that in Python you are able to work with